rdrsss/galleon/README.md

-# hepp
+# Galleon
-Random assortment of c++ structs and containers.
-And benchmarks to scratch an itch.
+* Assortment of c++ structs and containers.
+With added benchmarks.
+* Learning project.
+Perhaps I'll use it in other projects.

+# Containers
+* Linked List
+* Vector
+* Deque
+* Map

+# Algorithms